liuzey/EECS738_Project3/README.md

 * Dropout.
 * Maxpooling.
 * Activation functions: Sigmoid and ReLU.
-* Data loading and prepossessing (normalization).
+* Data loading and data prepossessing (normalization).
-* Backpropagation using BGD.
+* Forwarding and backpropagation using BGD.
 * Cross-entropy loss.